-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+⊠ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended: March 31, 2022, or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-36616

-LogicMark, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-2801 Diode Lane Louisville, KY 40299

-(Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act

-Name of exchange on Title of each class Symbol(s) Trading which registered Common Stock, par value \$0.0001 per share LGMK Nasdaq Capital Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically if any, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \mathbf{X} Smaller reporting company \times

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 16, 2022, there were 9,593,378 shares of common stock, par value \$0.0001 per share, of the registrant issued and outstanding.
+△ QUARTERLI REPORT PURSUA INT TO SECTION 13 OR 15(a) OF THE SECOR CITIES EXCHANGE ACT OF 1954 For the quarterly period ended: June 30, 2022, or ☐ TRANSITION REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE SECUR RITIES EXCHANGE ACT OF 1 1934 F or the transition period fromto Commission File Number: 001-36616 ☆ LogicMark (LogicMark, Inc. Exact name of registrant as specified in its charter) Delaware 46-0678374 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) (H 2801 Diode Lane Louisville, KY 40299 (Address of principal executive offices) (Zip Code) (502) 442-7911 Registrant's telephone number, including area code) curities registered pursuant to Section 12(b) of the Ad ct Title of each class Symbol(s) Trading Name of exchange which registere Common Stock, par value \$0.0001 per share LGMK Nasdaq Capital Ma ırket Indicate by check mark whether the registrant (1) haduring the preceding 12 months (or for such shorter requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has sul of Regulation S-T (Section 232.405 of this chapter) of files).
+Yes \boxtimes No \square r period that the registrant was required to file such h reports), and (2) has been subj ect to such filing suant to Rule 405 Indicate by check mark whether the registrant is a latemerging growth company.
+See the definitions of company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Non-accelerated filer \boxtimes Sn ccelerated filer naller reporting company nerging growth company If an emerging growth company, indicate by check n or revised financial accounting standards provided pu nded transition period for comply ing with any new Indicate by check mark whether the registrant is a she ell company (as defined in Rule 12b-2 of the Exchan nge Act).
+Yes □ No ⊠ As of August 9, 2022, there were 9,608,937 shares of f common stock, par value \$0.0001 per share, of the registrant issued and outstanding.